When should I take a pregnancy test?

 Please bring a picture ID, and don’t empty your bladder within two hours of your visit.
 Women should have nothing in the vagina for 48 hours prior to their visit.

 Should I get tested for STDs?

 If you are sexually active, getting tested for STDs is one of the most important things you can do to protect your health.
 At Clear Choice Clinic, you can have an open and honest conversation with your healthcare provider about the risks related to your sexual history, and receive a professional recommendation about which STDs you should be tested for.
 Your healthcare provider will talk with you about treatment options, and discuss how to move forward if you have a positive diagnosis.
 Click here for more information.

 If I am under 18, do I need a parent’s permission for testing?

 Because pregnancy and STDs can have such far reaching consequences, we always recommend that those under 18 years of age talk with their parents regarding their medical needs.
 However, we understand that in some cases that might feel impossible.
 Montana Sexual Health Reproductive laws allow us to treat your sexual health needs without parental consent.
-And because we keep our services free and low cost, there will be no need to bill your parent’s insurance in order to receive care.
+And because we keep our services free, there will be no need to bill your parent’s insurance in order to receive care.
 Your care at Clear Choice will remain confidential in accordance with state laws.